Morning After Pill

 Can I take my usual contraceptive pill at the same time?

+Always ask a healthcare professional for advice and read the patient information leaflet in your pack of pills as the morning after pill can affect the effectiveness of other contraceptive methods.
 For example, if you take ellaOne, you must use condoms as well as take your regular contraceptive pill until you get your period. ellaOne can make normal contraceptive pills temporarily less effective.
-Always ask a healthcare professional for advice and read the patient information leaflet in your pack of pills.

 How can you tell if the morning after pill worked?